JacekEjsmont/DataFromWebSite/README.md

 This is rest api app that lets user take text or images from given web site and store it in database

-To run, type: docker-compose up
+To build and run, type: docker-compose up